 It starts with self-selection at recruitment.
 Most people joining large corporations didn’t opt for a beige cubicle, 401K match, and free bi-annual pair of prescription lenses to change the world.
 That doesn’t make them bad people or worthy of harsh judgment.
 Their DNA fundamentally differs from the dreamers and lunatics sleeping at their desks after coding all night.
 Risk-taking rarely in the blood of big companies.

 A lot also has to do with age.
 By nature, individuals (and companies) with established reputations, brands, and assets try to protect them.
 They play defense.
 Those with nothing to lose are free to attack.
 (It also explains why the young are liberal and unencumbered, but slowly morph into Bob Dole as they have families and accumulate assets.)

 So what’s a company to do?

 Recognizing all this, I’ve focused on helping companies create and commercialize innovations through startup partnerships and acquisitions.
 This eliminates months of internal politics.
 It grounds conversations in reality, not PowerPoint.
 Still, even the best opportunities require healthy doses of change therapy.

 Others are piling into corporate venture, hoping to mimic the success of groups like Google Ventures.
 But according to Harvard Business Review, the median lifespan of a corporate venture program is one year.
 Most corporations don’t have the stomach for the low probabilities of venturing.
 And as I satirized here, few can access Google’s kind of ubiquitous data.
 They know what’s succeeding, accelerating, or failing – vastly improving chances of successful investment.

 What makes corporate VC especially treacherous is the added burden of trying to be “strategic”.
-On paper, choosing investments that can help the mother ship makes sense.
-But it’s a cross ordinary venture firms don’t have to schlep.
-In practice, early stage strategic investors can end up with a different flavor of the size dilemma.
-Portfolio companies are too small and immature to have a meaningful impact.
-Premature strategic investments can also keep startups from lucrative opportunities with competitors.
+On paper, looking for investments that can help the mothership makes sense.
+But it’s an added burden ordinary VC’s don’t have.
+So in practice, early stage strategic investors can end up with portfolio companies too small to have an impact and prematurely impaired from working with competitors.